On geometric relativistic foundations of matter field equations and plane wave solutions: Abstract

 \section{Abstract}

-We consider geometric relativistic foundations, and we use them to define the basis upon which matter field theories are built; within this scheme we find wave solutions displaying the effects of the principle of exclusion: it is in terms of classic concepts that the effects of the principle of exclusion are understood.
-An order of magnitude of the scale is discussed.
+In this paper, we start from the geometric relativistic foundations to define the basis upon which matter field theories are built, and their wave solutions are investigated, finding that they display repulsive interactions able to reproduce the exclusion principle in terms of its effects in a dynamical way, then discussing possible consequences and problems.